Rocky Habitats

 Common two-banded sea bream

-The most numerous fish in rocky habitats, which has two black spots; on its gill flap and next to its tail fin.
-As with all species from the Sparidae family, it is a hermaphrodite which changes its sex based on size.
-It is spread out along the entire coastal belt of the Adriatic and can most commonly be found off the western coast of Istria.
-It can grow up to 45 cm and weigh 1.3 kg.
+The most abundant fish of rocky habitats is distinguished by two black spots: one on the gill cover and the other near the tail fin.
+Like all species of the Sparidae family, it is a hermaphrodite that changes sex according to its size.
+In the Adriatic, it is widespread along the entire coastal strip, most frequently along the western coast of Istria.
+It can grow up to 45 cm long and weigh up to 1.3 kg.

 Buy tickets for Aquarium Pula, easily and quickly